 Due to its shape, the fungus has long been considered an aphrodisiac.
 Even in ancient times it was used to make love potions.
 And in the Middle Ages, he was considered one of the means of increasing the sexual potency of men.
 In Northern Montenegro, before the battle of the bulls, the peasants rubbed their necks with a jerk so that the bulls would grow stronger.
 Young bulls were also fed these mushrooms, as they were considered powerful aphrodisiacs.

-The medicinal properties of the ointment are known from ancient times: it was used externally in patients with joints and skin diseases - the fungus extract or the fungus itself was applied to a wound or an ulcer.
-Scientific studies have confirmed the medical properties of the veselka.
-In it, substances with a curative effect, for example polysaccharides, have an antitumor effect.
-Alkaloids, which are a natural analgesic.
-Antihistamines are substances that remove allergic reactions, as well as substances that suppress dermatomycosis, that is, skin fungal infections.
+The medicinal properties of the usual veselka have been known for a long time: it was used externally for sore joints and skin diseases - the mushroom extract or the mushroom itself was applied to a wound or ulcer.
+Scientific research has confirmed the medicinal properties of Veselka.
+It found substances with a therapeutic effect, such as polysaccharides, have an antitumor effect.
+Alkaloids, which are natural analgesics.
+Antihistamines are substances that relieve allergic reactions, as well as substances that suppress dermatomycosis, that is, skin fungal infections.

 As we have already noted, a rich chemical composition will provide the veselka the status of one of the most useful fungi known to man at the present time.